AlbanBloorRiley/INS_IEP/Paper/paper.md

 A full list of options is provided in the help of INS_IEP.

 ## Example 2 - Chromium(iii) Horseshoes
-The second example concerns antiferro-magnetically coupled chromium(III) chains six atoms long [@baker_varying_2011], although different length chains are of interest and can also be modelled.
+The second example concerns antiferro-magnetically coupled chain of six chromium(III) ions [@baker_varying_2011].
 Because there are multiple spin centres an electron-electron interaction term is required.
 The spin hamiltonian is a 4096×4096 matrix composed of two Stevens operators and one interaction term, since it is known a priori that each spin centre will have the same value parameters we pin the parameters here, by setting the initial guess as the same value:

 ```matlab
   Sys0.S = [1.5 1.5 1.5 1.5 1.5 1.5];